incruse/ExamJETBI/README.md

 * [Usage](#usage)

 ### General Information
-I needed to create an application that filters entries in a certain object based on two related criteria.
-In addition to the application, I needed to automate the sending of an email directly from the record interface.
+I should have created an application that filters entries in a certain object based on two related criteria.
+In addition to the application, I had to automate the sending of an email directly from the record interface.

 ### Technologies Used
 * Custom Object configuration with relationships.